This post has been updated as of November 2013 with current information and prices!

 USPS Shipping Options

 The post office has several different shipping options.
-The cheapest shipping option is almost always Media Mail, but you must be mailing media.
-This includes items such as books, film, manuscripts, sound recordings, video tapes, and computer readable media- CDs, and DVDs.
-You can mail a 10 pound package for only $5.89 using Media Mail.
-The problem is there is no guaranteed delivery date, so if you are trying to get it there by Christmas this might not be your best option.
+The cheapest shipping option is almost always Media Mail, but you must be mailing media (intended for educational materials).
+This includes items such as books, film, manuscripts, sound recordings, video tapes, and computer readable media- CDs, and DVDs (restrictions apply*).
+You can mail a 10 pound package for only $6.52 using Media Mail.
+The problem is there is no guaranteed delivery date (delivers within 2-8 days), so if you are trying to get it there by Christmas this might not be your best option unless you are shipping early.

-The cheapest way to mail non media via the USPS.
-Check the price though, many times parcel post isn’t much cheaper than priority and it is much slower.
-Parcel post is calculated by weight and location.
-You can see a parcel post rate chart on the Post Office website.
+The cheapest way to mail non media via the USPS is Standard Post.
+Check the price though, many times parcel post isn’t much cheaper than priority and it is much slower (2-8 business days).
+Parcel post is calculated by weight and location, and is good when you aren’t in a hurry or are mailing over sized packages.
+You can mail a 10 pound box across the country (from Maryland to Washington State) for about $25.
+You can see more information about Standard Post on the Post Office website.

 The USPS has introduced Flat Rate Priority Mail boxes.
 Basically whatever you can jam in the box you can ship for one price.
 So, if you box weighs 5 or 50 pounds you pay the same price.
 The priority mail boxes are free and are available at your local post office, or you can have them shipped to your door.
-The Priority Mail Flat Rate chart is below.
+Check how much your package will cost online here.
+A sampling of the Priority Mail Flat Rates are below:

 If you choose to use your own packaging you can send it priority mail too.
-Prices are based on weight and location and start at about $5.
-You can view the priority mail rate chart on the USPS website.
+Prices are based on weight and location and start at about $5.50.
+You can view all the priority mail rate prices on the USPS website.

 Priority mail is usually 2 to 3 day shipping, but it is not guaranteed.

-If you are short on time but not on money, Express Mail is your best option at the USPS.
-Express mail starts at $13.65 for an envelope and goes up from there.
-You can send a flat rate envelope for $18.30.
+If you are short on time but not on money, Priority Mail Express is your best option at the USPS.
+Express mail starts at $14.10 for an envelope and goes up from there.
+You can send a flat rate envelope for $19.95.
 It is guaranteed overnight delivery to most locations and you get a refund if they don’t deliver it by the guaranteed day.
+The first 4 images below are the prices and dimensions for Priority Mail Express:

 Other USPS Details